liamdichiro/InstanTutor/README.md

 Functionality: Students will be paired up with tutors in a video chat if they have chosen the same subject. (so log in on multiple tabs)

+Note: you will have to update the agoro.io app keys to access the video functionality.

 Have Fun